cantrellcloud/cocloud-k8s-dev-cluster-stitch/README.md

 download.docker.com/linux/ubuntu/gpg
 download.docker.com/linux/ubuntu

+---

 ##System settings

-*Verify the MAC address and product_uuid are unique for every node You can get the MAC address of the network interfaces using the command ip link or ifconfig -a The product_uuid can be checked by using the command cat /sys/class/dmi/id/product_uuid
+* Verify the MAC address and product_uuid are unique for every node You can get the MAC address of the network interfaces using the command ip link or ifconfig -a The product_uuid can be checked by using the command cat /sys/class/dmi/id/product_uuid

-*Update hosts file on hosts
+* Update hosts file on hosts
 /etc/hosts

 10.0.69.41 k8dev-adm01.k8s.cantrellcloud.net